AwesomeCICD/circle-banking-app/extras/cloudshell/tutorial.md

 This deploys the demo JWT public key to your cluster as a Secret.

-For more information about using JWT keys in Bank of Anthos, check out the <walkthrough-editor-open-file filePath="extras/jwt/README.md">JWT Key Pair Secret README</walkthrough-editor-open-file>.
+For more information about using JWT keys in CCI Bank Corp, check out the <walkthrough-editor-open-file filePath="extras/jwt/README.md">JWT Key Pair Secret README</walkthrough-editor-open-file>.

 ## Run on Kubernetes

-Now you can run Bank of Anthos on your Kubernetes cluster!
+Now you can run CCI Bank Corp on your Kubernetes cluster!

 1. Launch the <walkthrough-editor-spotlight spotlightId="cloud-code-status-bar">Cloud Code menu</walkthrough-editor-spotlight> from the status bar and select <walkthrough-editor-spotlight spotlightId="cloud-code-run-on-k8s">Run on Kubernetes</walkthrough-editor-spotlight>.